NumberHound/web/Data.md

 [Data World Open Data](https://data.world/datasets/open-data) -- Data world also has a large collection of data which cover topics from economics to censuses to environment to energy.
 The main website is [here](https://www.data-planet.com/).

 [FiveThirtyEight](https://fivethirtyeight.com) -- FiveThirtyEight is a website which writes pieces on politics, sports, economics, culture, and health/science.
 Along with the site does political and sports forecasts.
 A nice feature of the site is they post all their data and forecast data.
 The data is both [here](https://data.fivethirtyeight.com) and on [Github](https://github.com/fivethirtyeight) in the data [repository](https://github.com/fivethirtyeight/data).
+Also, [ESPN](https://www.espn.com) (FIveThirtyEight's owner) produces a wide range of stats available.

 [Github](https://github.com/collections/open-data) -- Github is a software building community which also has some data sets shared by users.